ItsNickkk/license-plate-maker/README.md

 <img src="/resource/example/example2.jpg?raw=true" width="300"/>

-Prior to this we had always used [this used-to-be-free site](https://minicarmuseum.com/platecreate.php) to create plate as their tool is much more elaborate in terms of options.
-However, they had now implemented a paywall so I've decided to move my lazy ass to create a script to do the work
 ## Tasklist
-- [ ] Let the script use both FRM & FZ font depending on Land Transport Office Abbreviation （陸運支局略称）
+- [ ] Let the script use both TRM & FZ font depending on Land Transport Office Abbreviation （陸運支局略称）
 - [ ] Create a list of available abbreviations and allow user to choose class number （分類番号）
 - [ ] Make different background & font color for *kei* cars, commercial vehicles and *kei* commercial vehicles
 - [ ] Create a list of available Hiragana/English letter (for Okinawa plates) to be used in plates